MicrocontrollersDev/Alternatives/docs/latest/feather_client.md

 # Feather "Client" Alternatives

 Please note that this page may be outdated due to update cycles.
+It is currently for 1.19.2.

 WIP - Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming